MetaMask/metamask-docs/wallet/how-to/register-token.md

 :::tip Adding NFTs
 With `wallet_watchAsset`, you can prompt users to add their NFTs even when they have NFT autodetection disabled.
-You can also display NFTs from networks other than Ethereum Mainnet.
+You can also add NFTs from networks other than Ethereum Mainnet.
 :::

 ## Register an ERC-20 token